• Skip to primary navigation

 Instructions

-• Add 1/4 cup of the sifted flour-sugar mixture to the egg white mixture at a time, gently folding the flour-sugar mixture into the egg white mixture until all of the flour mixture is incorporated into the batter.
+• Slowly sift together the flour and 3/4 cup of sugar directly over the egg white mixture, adding about 1/4 cup of the mixture at a time.
+Using a spatula, gently fold the flour-sugar mixture into the egg-white mixture until all of the flour is incorporated into the batter.
 Do not overmix.

 • Add the cake to the oven and bake for 35-40 minutes until a toothpick inserted into the center comes out clean.

-• Remove cake from oven and allow it to cool in pan for 5 minutes before flipping it onto a cooling rack.
-The cake will not budge when flipped, rather, as it cools, it will slowly move down the pan.
-Allow cake to cool for 2+ hours in the inverted position before pressing the detachable centerpiece down to gently wiggle the cake from the pan.
+The cake will not budge when flipped; rather, as it cools, it will slowly move down the pan.
+Allow the cake to cool for 2+ hours in the inverted position before lightly pressing the detachable centerpiece down to wiggle it from the pan.
 Be gentle.
-Before removing the top piece from the cake, you can use a flat spatula to gently loosen it too.

 Notes